NvkAnirudh/LinkedIn-Post-Generator/README.md

        npm run inspect
        ```

-    ### Docker Deployment
+    ### Smithery Deployment

-    1. Build the Docker image:
-       ```
-       docker build -t linkedin-post-generator .
-       ```

-    2. Run the container:
-       ```
-       docker run -p 8000:8000 linkedin-post-generator
-       ```
+    This server is configured for deployment on Smithery using the included `smithery.yaml` file.

     ## API Keys

     This application requires API keys to function.
-Instead of setting them as environment variables, you can provide them directly through the MCP interface:

-    1. First, use the `set_api_keys` tool to provide your API keys:
-       - `openaiApiKey`: Your OpenAI API key (required)
-       - `youtubeApiKey`: Your YouTube API key (optional)
+You can provide them in two ways:

+    1. As environment variables (OPENAI_API_KEY, YOUTUBE_API_KEY)
-    2. You can check the status of your API keys using the `check_api_keys` tool.
+    2. Directly through the MCP interface using the `set_api_keys` tool

     ## MCP Tools